Note-sv/Protocol/NOTE-User-Protocol-English.md

 The Data ID is not changed when the data is deleted, but the DEL field is set to true.

-## 5. Data fetching
+## 5. Data Fetching

 The root address in the data store is entered into the BITCOM protocol, and all transactions are retrieved using a Bitcom-enabled bitcoin data service provider.

 ## 6. Data Sharing

 Before sharing the data, you need to get the other party’s root public key.
-The storage format is
+The storage format is:

 ```plain
 OP_FALSE OP_RETURN Root address, derived index, encrypted data, signature
 ```

+Where

 1. Root address: get the root address of the other party through the public key
 2. Derived index: set to 0
-3. Encrypts data: encrypts data using the other party’s root public key
+3. Encrypted data: encrypts data using the other party’s root public key
 4. Signature: the encrypted data is signed using your own root private key

 ## 7. Data security